-Sometimes you need a cheap (or almost free!) afternoon out of the house and in the fresh air.
-Feeding the local ducks is a fun activity for everyone, so I’ve pulled together a great list of places to go, along with some top tips to turn it into a full afternoon (or morning – I am just lazy!).
+Sometimes you need a cheap (or free!) afternoon out of the house and in the fresh air.
+Feeding the local ducks is a fun activity for everyone, so we’ve pulled together a great list of places to go, along with some top tips to turn it into a longer trip out.

-However, please note it’s really important NOT TO FEED DUCKS BREAD!
+Before you set off, please note it’s really important NOT TO FEED DUCKS BREAD!
 Bread is really bad for them and any leftovers that go mouldy is dangerous for them, nearby dogs and ruins the ponds.
-Here’s a list of things they LOVE to eat that are probably already in your cupboard or freezer:
+Here’s a list of things they LOVE to eat that are probably already in your cupboard or freezer.

-👍 Sweetcorn (tinned, fresh or frozen) 👍 Frozen peas (the ducks like them defrosted though) 👍 Oats (not so great on a windy day mind!) 👍 Bird seeds 👍 Lettuce or green veg in little pieces – a task that is great fun for all toddlers
+👍 Sweetcorn (tinned, fresh or frozen) 👍 Frozen peas (the ducks like them defrosted remember!) 👍 Oats (not so great on a windy day) 👍 Bird seeds 👍 Lettuce or green vegetables, broken in little pieces – a task that is great fun for all toddlers

 This pond is the focal point of the village and well worth a visit if you fancy a short trip out of York.